EdwinBostonIII/Alara-Group/GETTING-STARTED.md

 GitHub is where your website files are stored online.

-1. If you do not have a GitHub account, create one at: https://github.com/
+1. If you do not have a GitHub account, create one at <https://github.com/>
 2. Use an email address you check regularly (you will get notifications here)
 3. Choose a simple username you will remember